Discover Why Intrinsic Motivation Drives Us To Seek Early Retirement

 The “New Retirement” is a huge issue in today’s workforce.

-The crux of the new retirement is that lifespans have increased 30 years in the last 100 making the old retirement financially difficult to obtain and not very fulfilling.
-Most people can’t save enough to support 30-40 years of leisure and even fewer define happiness as working like a dog for 40 years so you can do nothing of substance for the last 30 years while health declines.
+Most people can’t save enough to support 30-40 years of leisure.
+Even fewer define happiness as working like a dog for 40 years so you can do nothing of substance for the last 30 years while health declines.

 Instead, the new retirement is following Pink’s prescription to perfection.

-Once workers satisfy their basic need they become less motivated by money and more motivated by intrinsic factors.
+Once workers satisfy their basic needs, they become less motivated by money, and more motivated by intrinsic factors.
 This causes early departure from traditional careers into part-time work and encore careers.

 Employers would be wise to wake up.
-Employees are moving on when their basic needs are met and it is needlessly costing companies a fortune.
-Life is short and employees want fulfillment during their brief journey on this earth.
+Employees are moving on when their basic needs are met, and it’s needlessly costing companies a fortune.
+Life is short, and employees want fulfillment during their brief journey on this earth.

 The Pursuit Of Fulfillment Above Maximum Wealth